etherfi-protocol/beHYPE/README.md

 ### RoleRegistry

-Manages all roles for the beHYPE protocol
+- Manages all roles for the beHYPE protocol
+- `PauseProtocol` function for emergency pause of staking and withdrawals

 ### BeHYPETimelock

 Timelock with 3 day delay controlling all upgrade roles for the protocol

-### BeHYPEAdmin

-pause/unpause all protocol contracts

 ## Cross Chain